ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 for that signal before sending the event.
 This is useful, for example, in sending analytics events when the page is closed.

-Tracking non-AMP elements are best effort.
-For example, tracking a `<div>` element that contains an `<amp-iframe>`, may not accurately wait for the iframe to load before sending the signal out.

 ###### `"on": "hidden"` trigger

 Use the hidden trigger (`"on": "hidden"`) to fire a request when the page